Lichen Kelp, jelly red algae, digital image, 2022

 COOL: How We Did It

-In drawing down carbon and generating oxygen, by 2035 these fast growing alternatives are effectively displacing fossil fuels, petroleum-based plastics, and chemical fertilisers.
+In drawing down carbon and generating oxygen, by 2035 these fast growing, natural alternatives are also effectively displacing petroleum-based plastics, and chemical fertilisers.
 In addition, they’re providing highly nourishing food supplements and medical treatments for people and animals and regenerating soils.
-Grown in globally distributed, locally scaled (rather than ‘industrial’) models, Fresh Fuel (for food and energy) is also delivering jobs, purpose, and hope for a better future for communities everywhere.
+Grown in globally distributed, locally scaled (in contrast to ‘industrial’) models, Fresh Fuel (for food and energy) is also delivering jobs, purpose, and hope for a better future for communities everywhere.

 Not ‘commercially viable’?
-This is what the fossil fuel industry said about solar and wind energy as well as batteries, all of which are already cheaper.
-Meanwhile, in 2023, the International Monetary Fund reported fossil fuel public subsidies to have reached $7 trillion (USD).
+In obstructing R&D, this is precisely what the fossil fuel industry said about solar and wind energy as well as batteries, all of which are already cheaper.
+Given that 80% of global consumers support a transition to renewable energy, what does it look like for communities to effectively take the lead?

-Despite decades of polluting industry obstruction – through distributed renewable and regenerative energy systems – the world is already transitioning to genuinely socially and ecologically sustainable economies.
-Viewed through this lens, the reactionary politics is no surprise.
+In fact, despite decades of polluting industry obstruction – through distributed renewable and regenerative energy systems – the world is already transitioning to genuinely socially and ecologically sustainable economies.
+Viewed through this lens, today’s reactionary politics is no surprise.

 COOL: How We Did It artwork is being created with a view towards presentation at COP31, should Australia be successful with its bid to host it.
 And in ways that will enable it to be experienced by anyone with access to the internet.